 Government Intervention in the Financial Markets.
 During the global financial crisis, the U.S. government took a number of unprecedented actions designed to support certain financial institutions and segments of the financial markets that have experienced extreme volatility, and in some cases a lack of liquidity.
-Federal, state, and other governments, their regulatory agencies or self-regulatory organizations could take additional actions that affect the regulation of the securities or Structured Products in which the Fund invests, or the issuers of such securities or Products, in ways that are unforeseeable.
+Federal, state, and other governments, their regulatory agencies or self-regulatory organizations could take additional actions that affect the regulation of the securities or Structured Products in which the Fund invests, or the issuers of such securities or Structured Products, in ways that are unforeseeable.
 Borrowers under secured loans held by the Fund could seek protection under the bankruptcy laws.
 Legislation or regulation could also change the way in which the Fund itself is regulated.
 Such legislation or regulation could limit or preclude the Fund's ability to achieve its investment objectives.
-The Adviser will monitor developments and seek to manage the Fund's investment objectives, but there can be no assurance that it will be successful in doing so.
+The Adviser will monitor developments and seek to manage the Fund's portfolio in a manner consistent with achieving the Fund's investment objectives. but there can be no assurance that it will be successful in doing so.